 - Toners and ink cartridges

-- JJC is currently recycling expired pens and markers to the company, Terracycle.
+- JJC recycles expired pens and markers to the company, Terracycle.
 Terracycle rewards its contributors using a point system that equals donations to three charitable organizations: Charity: Water, Carbon Fund, and Eco Schools USA.

 Learn more by calling Facilities at extensions x2553 or x2332.